nguptaa183/Movie-TV-Show-notifier/README.md

 ## Running the tests

-After you enter the details just click Enter key and wait few seconds for the command line to display message as
+After you enter the details just click Enter key and wait few seconds for the command line to display message as:
 **------------------**
 **| SUCCESS xD !!! |**
 **------------------**